Noise Forecast

 Expected Loudness Level: High

-Reason for Loudness: Arena rock performance with loud guitars, drums, and large-scale sound designed for big venues.
+Reason for Loudness: A classic arena-rock performance with loud guitars, drums, and large-scale sound designed for big venues.
+Expect powerful and intense volume.

 • Wed, Jul 23: Cake